 After a night in cute seaport town Camden, its pretty harbour sheltered by mountains Bald and Battie, I hopped over wide crevices along the 0.8-mile rocky pier leading to Rockland Breakwater Lighthouse.

-In Portland – Maine’s Capital of Cool
+Visit Portland – Maine’s Capital of Cool

+Portland has a very different vibe from the rest of Maine.
+This compact city is wonderfully walkable, from the cobbled streets of the Old Port to the waterfront, once the hub of fishing village Casco, renamed Falmouth before becoming part of modern Portland.
 Now, among buildings in diverse architectural styles from Federal and Gothic to Queen Anne, Portland’s appeal is very modern.
 I only had a day to explore and vowed to return as I browsed bookshops and boutiques in the Arts District, and sampled craft brews at Novare Res.

 Maine was the birthplace of Prohibition, but its vast coastline also made it a major smuggling route for bootleggers.